15x low maintenance dog breeds: house & apartment (small, medium-size, large)

 This athletic breed may have an unconventional appearance, but is even-tempered and very affectionate.

 Even the coated version only has short, smooth hair, so shedding potential is still minimised.
-Like the Basenji, this is a fastidious breed that is known for grooming itself like a cat.
+Like the Basenji, this breed is fastidious and known for grooming itself like a cat.

 Chihuahua